n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.itemlists.md

 The Item Lists node enables you to perform the following operations:

-* Split Out Items: create separate items from a list of data within an item.
-* Aggregate Items: merge multiple items into a single new item.
+* Concatenate Items: merge multiple items into a single new item.
+* Limit: remove items beyond a defined maximum number.
 * Remove Duplicates: remove extraneous items.
 * Sort: change the ordering of items.
+* Split Out Items: create separate items from a list of data within an item.
-* Limit: remove items beyond a defined maximum number.
+* Summarize: aggregate items together.
+Similar to a pivot table.

 ### Split Out Items